dkoval/dkoderinc-website/README.md

 # dkoderinc-website

-The source code for the [DKoder Inc.](https://dkoderinc.com) website.
+The source code of the [dkoderinc.com](https://dkoderinc.com) website.